xuset/idb-kv-store/README.md

 # idb-kv-store [![Build Status](https://travis-ci.org/xuset/idb-kv-store.svg?branch=master)](https://travis-ci.org/xuset/idb-kv-store) [![npm](https://img.shields.io/npm/v/idb-kv-store.svg)](https://npmjs.org/package/idb-kv-store)

-Persistent key-value store for web browsers backed by IndexDB
+Persistent key-value store for web browsers backed by IndexedDB

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/xuset-idb-kv.svg)](https://saucelabs.com/u/xuset-idb-kv)

-idb-kv-store uses asynchronous get/set operations to persist everything in IndexDB.
-Sometimes IndexDB is needed over something like localStorage due to storage size constraints or simply, localStorage is not available within web workers.
-Since IndexDB presents a complex api, storing simple key-value pairs can be complicated which this project greatly simplifies.
-Since everything is persisted to IndexDB, the data you store is available across multiple web sessions and within web workers.
+idb-kv-store uses asynchronous get/set operations to persist everything in IndexedDB.
+Sometimes IndexedDB is needed over something like localStorage due to storage size constraints or simply, localStorage is not available within web workers.
+Since IndexedDB presents a complex api, storing simple key-value pairs can be complicated which this project greatly simplifies.
+Since everything is persisted to IndexedDB, the data you store is available across multiple web sessions and within web workers.

 This module can be used with [browserify](http://browserify.org/) or the [idbkvstore.min.js](idbkvstore.min.js) script can be included which will attach `IdbKvStore` to `window`.